ritza-co/abbey/2023-11 - IAM Terraform article/article.md

 Install Abbey:
 - Register an account at https://accounts.abbey.io/sign-up.
 - Under "Settings" — "API Tokens", create a new Abbey API key.
-(Although the tab is called "API Tokens" and the buttons are called "API Keys", don't be confused — these terms mean the same thing.
-Note that Abbey's [documentation on keys ](https://docs.abbey.io/admin/managing-api-keys#creating-new-api-keys) refers you to a "Developers" tab that does not exist.
-Rather follow this tutorial.)
+(Although the tab is called "API Tokens" and the buttons are called "API Keys", don't be confused — these terms mean the same thing.)
 - Browse to https://github.com/abbeylabs/abbey-starter-kit-aws-iam.
 - Click "Use this template" → "Create a new repository".
-This will fork the repository to your GitHub account.
+This will create a copy of the repository in your GitHub account (unlike forking the repository, your copy [won't have the original's commit history](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).
 - Make it a private repository for safety and name it `abbeytest`.
 - Clone the repository to your computer into the `workspace\abbeytest` folder.